Withdrawal Symptoms: What to Expect for Every Substance

 The biggest risk during opioid withdrawal is dehydration from vomiting and diarrhea, and relapse, which is dangerous because your tolerance drops rapidly during detox.
 A dose that was normal before can become fatal after even a few days of abstinence.

 Medications like buprenorphine (Suboxone) and methadone can dramatically reduce these symptoms.
-For the full guide, see our opioid detox page.
+For more details, see withdrawal symptoms and management (MedlinePlus) or our full opioid detox page.

 Alcohol Withdrawal Symptoms